 1 tablespoon garlic finely chopped

-course ground black pepper
+course ground black pepper to taste

 Olive oil to prep the steaks for the grill.